What is Scuba Diving definition?

 DIVING WEIGHTING SYSTEM

-Diving weights can be used as lead pieces attached to a diving belt which is called Weight Belt, or attachable pockets to the BDC.
+Weights can be used as lead pieces attached to a belt which is called Weight Belt, or attachable pockets to the BDC.